-Hard skills you’ve learned from college courses, certifications, and Forage virtual experience programs are not only relevant but critical to a resume without work experience.
+Hard skills you’ve learned from college courses, certifications, and Forage job simulations are not only relevant but critical to a resume without work experience.
 You can list these skills in a separate “skills” section.
 You could also describe how you’ve used them in your “experience” section if you’ve done a project or worked in a position where you applied them.

 Hard skills examples include: